 Here are my top picks for best boutique WordPress themes for 2023.

 1. Boutique by Kute Themes (Themeforest)

 The Boutique theme is made for fashion eCommerce stores.
 It’s incredibly customizable and comes with more than 20 pre-made homepages to pick from.

-Boutique comes bundled with $51 worth of premium plugins including Visual Composer and Slider Revolution.
+Boutique comes bundled with $51 worth of premium plugins, including Visual Composer and Slider Revolution.
 These plugins are instrumental in creating the flexibility of this fashion theme.
 They allow you to make new page layouts from distinct content modules and design custom sliders.

-Boutique goes above and beyond with the customization features.
+Boutique goes above and beyond with customization features.
 Beyond the page building with Visual Composer, the header and footer have a huge amount of layouts available.
 There are also lots of pre-made layouts for product archives and individual product pages.
 Overall, it’s an attractive theme that’s earned dozens of five-star reviews thanks to its feature set.

 2. Lush Boutique by Buddha Themes (Themeforest)

 Want something a little more colorful and eccentric for your site?
 Check out the Lush Boutique theme.